The Nature Conservancy

 We rely on diverse voices and dedicated supporters to achieve unparalleled results.

 - Grounded in Science: More than 400 scientists and 3,600 staff members around the world.

-- Place Based: Conservation work in more than 72 countries and all 50 United States.
+- Place Based: Conservation work in 72 countries spanning six continents and all 50 United States.

 - A Strong Network of Support: More than 1 million dedicated members and a far-reaching alumni network of conservation leaders worldwide.

-- A Lasting Legacy: Millions of acres protected, thousands of miles of rivers conserved, and 100+ marine projects worldwide.
+- A Lasting Legacy: More than 119 million acres of land protected, thousands of miles of rivers conserved, and more than 100 marine conservation projects.

 The planet is at a crossroads.
 The actions we take together right now are important to protecting the natural world we rely on today—and for setting us on the path to a more hopeful, sustainable future.

 The Nature Conservancy is taking on the planet’s biggest, most important challenges by focusing on priorities that science shows are the most urgent and where our innovation and expertise can be game changers.

 - Tackle Climate Change: Global temperatures have sharply risen over the last century, and it is clear that swift, bold action is required to avoid the increasingly severe impacts of climate change.

 - Protect Land and Water: We have helped protect more than 119 million acres of land, countless miles of rivers and streams and the world’s largest oceans.
 And we plan to protect more by 2025.